 #3.
-Simplify Returns
+Simplify Returns with your eCommerce Platform

 Returns aren’t ideal, but they’re not the worst that can happen.
 Dissatisfied customers who can’t get a return easily may resort a chargeback, which would hurt you more in the long run.
 Thus, you want to encourage customers to request any returns through your official channels.
 This means providing round-the-clock service via third-party answering services, and responding to emails, social media mentions, and other customer inquiries in a timely manner.